20 May 2022- Posted by Admin

 - An EEG might take up to 60 minutes after the electrodes are in place.
 Certain circumstances necessitate sleeping throughout the examination.
 The exam can be extended in this scenario.

 - During the exam, you rest in a comfortable spot with your eyes closed.
-The technician may ask you to raise and shut your eyes, conduct just a few quick arithmetic, read a phrase, look at a picture, take a few deep breaths, or stare at a flashing light at various intervals.
+The technician may ask you to raise and shut your eyes, conduct just a few quick arithmetics, read a phrase, look at a picture, take a few deep breaths, or stare at a flashing light at various intervals.

 - During the EEG, video is typically recorded.
 A video camera records your body movements, while the EEG captures your brain signals.
 Your doctor can use this combined recording to accurately diagnose your condition.

 After an EEG